nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       Chris has been coaching with the Atlanta Triathlon Club since 2013.
     image: /img/13245388_1337922972888162_7150865187353608181_n.jpeg
   - name: |-
-      Allison Leppke
-      Co-Head Swim Coach
-    image: /img/21762474_10214212254929961_6629904165657778602_o.jpeg
-    about: >-
-      Allison is one of the head swim coaches.
-She has been with ATC since 2012 and coached with ATC over 5 years.
-Allison competed in swimming from age 6 through college.
-After moving to Atlanta she started running and competing in and coaching club water polo.
-Looking for a new challenge in 2012, Allison started triathlons and loves the training, opportunity to compete, and community.

-      Allison has over 10 years of experience coaching and teaching group and one-on-one swimming.
-Her focus is helping new triathletes develop confidence and technique in the pool and translating that to a fast and efficient first leg in triathlon.
-Through coaching, Allison rediscovered the joy of swimming and is inspired by athletes taking on and conquering new challenges.
-  - name: |-
       Krista Glasscock
       Swim Coach